 Who might benefit from using a bed made from hay or straw.

-Can't do heavy lifting? like digging the soil, constant weeding.
+Can't do heavy lifting, digging or constant weeding.

 Can't bend over.
-Easier access to the higher surface of a straw bale with space left to sit, eliminates the bending over.
+Easier access to the higher surface of a straw bale with space left to sit, eliminates the need for bending over.

 Have poor soil or limited space, will love hay bale gardening for its fertility, once it's properly conditioned.
-It,s cheap, fits onto even the smallest patio.
+It's cheap and, fits onto even the smallest patio.

 Like trying something new in the garden.
 If you are looking for a fun new method of gardening, you will love hay bales.

-What Plants grow in straw bales and hay bales.
+Plants that can be grown in straw bales and hay bales.

 Almost anything you can grow in an English country garden will grow well in your hay bale garden, from cabbages, dwarf beans and many more vegetables and fruits from strawberries to tomatoes.